llorllale/ttrv/THEMES.md

 ### Modifiers

-RTV themes use special "modifer" elements to define the default application style.
+TVR themes use special "modifer" elements to define the default application style.
 This allows you to do things like set the default background color without needing to set ``<background>`` on every single element.
 The three modifier elements are: